 On Wednesday, my friend John also asked me to a farewell lunch.
-He specialises in Economics but is so keen on language learning and teaching.
+He specialises in Economics.
 We always have lots of topics to discuss, and it is also amusing that he uses many linguistics terms in our conversation.
 We both have experience of living abroad for a decent period, and we always agree about how local people tend not to change their language use (vocabulary and expressions) towards people from other countries or cultures.
 They (we) sometimes just forget to use a simple expression that cannot be misunderstood and that can work in intercultural communication.

 The main event this week was Luca and I spending our first Christmas together at home in England!

 On Christmas Eve, we spent the afternoon shopping, cooking a turkey, potatoes and brussels sprouts, and decorating a table with Christmas flowers and crackers.
 On Christmas Day we had an early dinner at home and went to a cinema to watch Jumanji!

 This is not my achievement, but Luca got a full-time position in the public sector.
 This is the best Christmas present to us!
 I really hope that he will be able to further develop his career in the field that he has a longing for.

 - Update my paper, to send to an online journal

 - Get ready to depart for my fieldwork